cirosantilli/linux-kernel-module-cheat/README.md

 Show serial output of QEMU directly on the current terminal, without opening a QEMU window:

-    ./run -n
+    ./runqemu -n

 To exit, just do a regular:

     poweroff

-This is particularly useful to get full panic traces when you start making the kernel crash :-) See also: <https://unix.stackexchange.com/questions/208260/how-to-scroll-up-after-a-kernel-panic>
+This mode is very useful to:

+- get full panic traces when you start making the kernel crash :-) See also: <https://unix.stackexchange.com/questions/208260/how-to-scroll-up-after-a-kernel-panic>
+- copy and paste commands and stdout output to / from host
+- have a large scroll buffer, and be able to search it, e.g. by using GNU `screen` on host

 If the system crashes, you can't can quit QEMU with `poweroff`, but you can use either: